hostedweb/senseimagery.com/index.md

 layout: default
 ---

-## Sense is a video and motion graphics studio based out of Colombo, Sri Lanka.
+## Sense is a video and motion graphics studio based out of Colombo.

 [about](/about) //// [facebook](https://www.facebook.com/senseimagery/) //// [instagram](https://www.instagram.com/senseimagery/)